-In Charlotte Harbor & the Gulf Islands, a sea kayak, fishing boat or ferry is your ticket to a pristine, sun-soaked paradise.
+In Punta Gorda/Englewood Beach, a sea kayak, fishing boat, or ferry is your ticket to a pristine, sun-soaked paradise.
 The island-studded waters of Florida's second largest estuary, Charlotte Harbor, are perfect for coastal cruising and fishing.
 Of course, you'll want to stop and explore the area's barrier islands to enjoy uncrowded beaches and out-island experiences like no other.

 You'll find that these Southwest Florida islands have a character all their own.
-Influenced by sub-tropic weather and almost year-round sunshine, the islands are warm, inviting and pristine.
-Wildlife far outnumbers the human population here, so you can immerse yourself in a secluded island and experience relaxation of the purest kind.
-The islands are bordered by 12 miles of serene, silky sand beaches.
-And they're surrounded by some 129 square miles of sparkling waters and aquatic preserves.
+Influenced by sub-tropic weather and almost year-round sunshine, the islands are warm, inviting, and pristine.
+Wildlife far outnumbers the human population here, so you can experience relaxation of the purest kind.
+The islands are bordered by 12 miles of serene sand beaches and they're surrounded by some 129 square miles of sparkling waters and aquatic preserves.

-The waters of Charlotte Harbor & the Gulf Islands are among the most prolific, which is why boaters and anglers are drawn to the area like fish to bait.
+The waters of the Charlotte Harbor Gulf Island Coast are among the most prolific, which is why boaters and anglers are drawn to the area like fish to bait.
 Here, you sink your line into one of the most diverse fisheries in the country, reeling in snook, redfish, barracuda, cobia, grouper, tarpon and more.
 The waterways are expansive, whether you're back bay fishing in the shallows or deep sea fishing in the Gulf of Mexico.
-You can hire a guide or go it alone – either way, you'll learn why Charlotte Harbor & the Gulf Islands is one of the world's top sport fishing destinations.
-Check out our new Fishing Calendar to see which fish you can catch during which time of the year.
+You can hire a guide or go it alone—either way, you'll learn why the area is one of the world's top sport fishing destinations.
+Check out our Fishing Calendar to see which fish you can catch during which time of the year.

 The area is also popular for sea kayaking, which is ideal for a peaceful exploration of the islands.
-Gliding along the water, this quiet form of cruising allows you to get up close to nature, coasting up to wading birds or floating near a pod of dolphins.
+This quiet form of cruising allows you to get up close to nature, coasting up to wading birds or floating near a pod of dolphins.

 If you're coming by kayak, the route is well marked, but boaters should use caution due to the shallow depths.
 Access to Don Pedro's dock is available via a 2.5-foot-deep cut south of the Cape Haze Power Line Crossing, Channel Marker #35.
 The Waterproof Nautical Chart #25 will prove useful to both kayakers and boaters.